 Give Your Feet a Break During Shopping Season

-The holiday shopping season is quickly approaching.
-This means hours of walking through the mall, standing in line and ultimately putting added stress on your feet.
+During the holiday shopping season hours of walking through stores, standing in line and running errands put added stress on your feet.
 Here are some tips on how make the season a little more foot-friendly:

 Wear the appropriate shoes.